Honorable Judge Hester

 If you have been charged with an offense, which is within the jurisdiction of the City of Hempstead Municipal Court, you must first make a plea and send it by mail, email, fax, or in person.
 The citation has to be handled on or before the court date on your citation.

-If you wish to appear in person, or if you wish to provide extenuating circumstances for the judge to consider when setting your fine, arraignments are held every Tuesday at 10:00a.m. at the City of Hempstead Municipal Court, 1015 11th Street.
-If you wish to take care of your citation by mail, please print the plea reply form (link provided below).
+If you wish to appear in person, or if you wish to provide extenuating circumstances for the Judge to consider when setting your fine, arraignments are held every Tuesday at 10:00 a.m. at the City of Hempstead Municipal Court, 1015 11th Street.
+If you wish to take care of your citation by mail, please print the plea reply form (link provided above).

 A Plea of GUILTY means that you admit that the act is prohibited by law, that you committed the act charged, and that you have no legal defense for your act.
 You should understand the following: You are innocent until proven guilty.
 Your plea of guilty may be used against you later in a civil suit. (e.g., if there was a traffic accident another party can say you were at fault or responsible for the accident because you pled guilty to the security or driver’s license number or enter the vehicle information to access a current account.